By: RJ Fisher Last Update: November 2023

 1. Cơm Tấm – Caramelized Pork over Rice

-Probably you know this dish, without knowing it.
+Probably you know this Vietnamese dish, without knowing it.
 Makes sense?
-The actual national dish of Vietnam is pork over rice.
-And all this time you thought it was Phở.
+The actual national dish of Vietnam is simplicity in its purest form, “pork over rice”.
+And all this time you thought that the National dish of Vietnam was Phở.

-Cơm Tấm literally translates into ‘broken rice’.
-The use of broken rice in this dish over long grained rice is important.
-Originally broken rice was used, because for a poor man’s dish the cheapest rice was used.
+Cơm Tấm literally translates into “broken rice”.
+The use of broken rice in this dish over long grained rice is traditional.
+Originally broken rice was used, because that’s the cheapest rice in Vietnam and Cơm Tấm was a poor man’s dish.
 Over time, the texture of the broken rice became a essential feature of Cơm Tấm.

 The broken rice is topped with BBQ caramelized pork chop and a fried egg.
 If you’re lucky, extra shredded pork and skin are sprinkled on top together with pickles, cucumber and tomato, yum!